 There are a few terms that constantly come up on quilting blogs, magazine articles and quilting patterns.
 To help you navigate this, here is a list of commonly used terms.

-Pieces of fabric is attached to a background fabric to create a picture.
-They are often cut using a template, and there are speciality papers available to assist with attaching it to the background fabric.
+Pieces of fabric are attached to a background fabric to create a picture.
+They are often cut using a template, and there are speciality papers available to help attach them to the background fabric.
 Some quilters prefer to attach the pieces with hand stitching, while others use a blanket stitch on their sewing machine.

 The fabric on the underside or the back of a quilt.
 Usually a single cut of fabric, but pieced backings are becoming popular.

-A type of fabric that is dyed in some areas with colors and then multi-layered with another pattern and color to create multi-layered pattern and colors; Indonesia is considered the best source for batik fabric.
+A type of fabric that is dyed in some areas with colours and then multi-layered with another pattern and colour to create multi-layered patterns and colours; Indonesia is considered the best source for batik fabric.